lingeringwillx/Refpack-QFS-Resources/README.md

 [Explanation of zlib](https://www.euccas.me/zlib/): zlib is a popular compression library and a lot of the techniques employed in zlib are utilized in Refpack compression code.

-[How to Compress](https://github.com/lingeringwillx/Refpack-QFS-Resources/blob/main/how-to-compress.md): I try to explain the compression algorithm here.

 #### Implementations

 List of known implementations of the compression algorithm organized by language and [compression header](https://github.com/lingeringwillx/Refpack-QFS-Resources/blob/main/headers.md) for easy reference.
 A lot of those are rewrites of the same code in another programming language.
 The quality varies from one implementation to another.